mchobby/pyboard-driver/modvga/04_demo/README_eng.md

 * ascii : allows to draw text (8x8 pixels font) on a 36 lines x 47 columns screen.
 * ascii-fast : idem ascii but with quite faster initialisation
+* ball : a 3D bouncing ball (bouncing on the monitor wall)
 * cp437 : allows to draw text (16x8 pixels font, heigth x width) on a 18 lines x 47 columns screen.

 # ASCII samples